sdil/personal-blog/content/blog/8-why-i-love-django.md

 ---
-title: Why I Love Django After Building a Web App for 3 Months
+title: "Why I Love Django After Building a Web App for 3 Months"
 date: 2020-04-21
+slug: "love-django"
+description: "Why I Love Django After Building a Web App for 3 Months"
+keywords: ["Django", "Programming", "Python"]
+draft: false
-tags:
+tags: ["Django", "Programming", "Python"]
-  - Django
-  - API Server
+math: false
+toc: true
 ---

 For the past three months, I've been writing a web application using Django for our company's new project.
 It hasn't launched yet, so I couldn't disclose too much information about it.
 However, I've learned a ton while working on this project while working on it along with the team.